Society for Human Resource Management – SHRM

 If your employer pays, the answer is hands down yes.
 There's absolutely no reason not to become a member.
 If you are the only HR person or one of a few in a small company, you should petition your boss for membership.

 Human Resources is a constantly changing field, and there is no way one person can keep on top of every regulation change and every best practice.
-Membership is inexpensive for a business and will return value to the company.
+Membership is inexpensive for business and will return value to the company.
 Remind your management that mistakes are easy to make and expensive to recover from.
 SHRM membership is a cheap way to stay on top of changes.

 If you're part of a large HR team, membership may not be as critical.
 You have expertise among your colleagues, and you can become an expert in your area of focus.
 However, having information, networking, conventions, sample templates for policies and procedures, and ideas to help you determine your next steps are also valuable.